The Music Department has world-class individual and group instruction for a wide variety of ages, levels and musical interests.

 Audition and Placement

-Prospective students who wish to study privately at the Colburn School of Performing Arts must submit an inquiry form to the CSPA Registration Office.
+Prospective students who wish to study privately at the Community School of Performing Arts (CSPA) must submit an inquiry form to the CSPA Registration Office.
 To begin the process, click here to submit an Online Inquiry Form.

 Typically, an interview with the chair or coordinator of the area is required; the interview may include an audition.
 The purpose of the interview and audition is to place the student with the appropriate private teacher.
 Wait lists may be maintained for the most popular areas; thus, early inquiry and registration are strongly recommended.
 Large and small ensembles also require auditions; please see ensembles for audition details.

-The School has a limited collection of string, wind and brass instruments available for rental to our students.
+The Community School of Performing Arts has a limited collection of string, wind and brass instruments available for rental to our students.
 Students who wish to rent instruments should inquire at the CSPA Registration Office.
 All students enrolling for piano study must have access to a piano for daily practice; the School does not rent pianos.